simonachmueller/ESP32Focuser/README.md

 1. It uses TMC2209 stepper motor driver (because it's cool and really silent).
 1. It uses an optical rotary encoder connected to pins 2 and 15 as a handcontroller, which helps manually focus your telescope on a not-really-stable mounts.
 The encoder focusing control feels very direct and highly resolved (because it has about 1:5 reduction).

+# Hardware
+If you want to build a focuser controller by yourself, please check out a hardware repository https://github.com/semenmiroshnichenko/ESP32Focuser-hardware

 # Installation for computer-controlled use
 ## Windows
 1. Install CP210x driver from https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers if not installed automatically by windows itself